17 Beautiful Picnic Spots in the Blue Mountains

 Pulpit Rock

-The fantastic views at Pulpit Rock require some effort to reach, with lots of stairs between the top of the valley and this amazing lookout.
-That just means you can indulge at lunchtime, right 😉
+Reaching the fantastic views at Pulpit Rock requires some effort, with lots of stairs between the top of the valley and this amazing lookout.
+That just means you can indulge at lunchtime, right?

 Pulpit Rock Lookout Blackheath